ptjung/tubify/README.md

 ## Known Bugs

 * Invalid URIs with the correct link format will convert forever
-* In rare occasions, unrelated YouTube videos will be selected
+* In rare occasions, different YouTube videos will be selected
-* Specific playlists will be unable to convert specific songs

 ## Changelog